What does it mean to be “infertile”?

 - Once in the uterus, the fertilized egg must start growing.

 Any interruption to this process will prevent pregnancy from occurring.
-Some experts estimate that over 10% of couples are affected by infertility.
-And in nearly 20% of those cases, the exact cause of infertility can’t be determined.
 In other cases, infertility may be caused by:

 - Genetic factors

 - Diseases like Polycystic ovary syndrome (PCOS) or endometriosis

 - Damage to the fallopian tubes, uterus, or cervix